plgvkr/IssuesCalendar/README.md

 # IssuesCalendar
-Education project with API on .NET 6 and frontend on Vue 2
+Education project with API on .NET 6 and frontend on React

 BIBA